openstack/ironic/install-guide/source/include/configure-glance-images.rst

 end user.
 Below are the steps to create the required images and add them to the Image service:

 #.
-The `disk-image-builder`_ can be used to create images required for
+Build the user images

-   deployment and the actual OS which the user is going to run.
+   The `disk-image-builder`_ can be used to create user images required for deployment and the actual OS which the user is going to run.

    .. _disk-image-builder: http://docs.openstack.org/developer/diskimage-builder/